 Graduate Student Adjunct

 April is currently a candidate in the Silver DSW program.
 April's research focus is on Black mental health, and the complexity of relationships between African-American, Caribbean and African immigrants, culturally informed interventions as well as training and curriculum development for social workers.
 April has a broad range of direct practice experience serving the diverse communities of NYC working in a city hospital and both large social service agencies and small, grass roots not-for-profits.
 She has partnered with prisoner families, children in foster care and immigrants.
-April is a LCSW, SIFI certified Field Instructor and currently works in private psychotherapy practice.
+April is a LCSW, SIFI certified Practicum Instructor and currently works in private psychotherapy practice.
 April attained her BS from Yale University and her MSW from Columbia University.

 Graduate Student Adjunct